Hiking with Shawn’s

 This area consists of rugged and steep terrain, rolling hills and sometimes very muddy conditions.
 Accessing this area can be a challenge and is often considered a difficult level of recreation.
 Please plan accordingly before venturing into this area.

-Cell phone signal may not be available in many areas of Bay Creek Wilderness.
+Cell phone signal may not be available in many areas of the Wilderness.

 The nearest hospital from Bay Creek Wilderness is located in the City of Harrisburg, Harrisburg Medical Center which is about 20-miles from the Bay Creek Trailhead on Ozark Road.